jedininja28/matrix-CMD/README.md

 <!--
-too not let me unfollw a random batch script is jsut my whole point with these stupid pos's -->
+too not let me unfolle a random batch script is just my whole point with these stupid pos's.
+-->